ErichZimmer/OpenSync/README.md

  - The RP2350 microcontroller has a known latching problem on GPIO inputs (errata 9).
 This is minimized by an 8k resistor.
 As such, external triggering should be limited to around 1 MHz and >100ns pulse durations at peak operating frequency.
  - If two clock channels modify the same output channel, the clock channel with the highest priority will modify that output channel.
  - If a pulse sequence is longer than the clock trigger rate, the system will become unstable.
- - If all output channels are used at once and for long pulse durations, the system will become unstable due to exceeding the capabilities of the internal capacitor bank.
  - Pulsing at frequencies >1MHz could incur cross-talk and other noise between output channels (yet to be validated).
- - Clock divider now modifies the system clock instead of the state machine clocks.
-This enables the synchronization between two PIO blocks that is necessary for this architecture to work.
-Low system clock speeds could cause instability.

 ## Context
 https://groups.google.com/g/openpiv-users/c/xi7qt28IGEE